 The actual cost of homeownership can be broken down like this: a home’s market value coupled with the current interest rate.
 As mentioned, home prices still appear to be rising.

 What if these factors weren’t on the table?
 Would you still prefer to wait?
 This can tell you much more about the reason you want to buy and if it’s worth it to delay.
 Financial factors matter.
-But ultimately, you can’t put a price on having a secure place to raise your family, more room for kids and pets to grow, and total control over how you decide to customize and renovate.
+But ultimately, you can’t put a price on having a secure place to raise your family; more room for kids, pets, and remote work; total control over how you decide to customize and renovate; and a deeper connection to your community.

 The fact that now is an ideal time to buy is icing on the cake.